-The MUSIC I (1957) in Bell Labs [12] and succeeding MUSIC-N family are highlighted as the earliest examples of computer music research.
-However, attempts to create music with computers in the UK and Australia prior to MUSIC have also been documented [13].
+Among the earliest examples of computer music research, the MUSIC I system (1957) from Bell Labs and its derivatives, known as MUSIC-N, are frequently highlighted.
+However, attempts to create music with computers in the UK and Australia prior to MUSIC I have also been documented [12].
 Organizing what was achieved by MUSIC-N and earlier efforts can help clarify definitions of computer music.

 The earliest experiments with sound generation on computers in the 1950s involved controlling the intervals between one-bit pulses (on or off) to control pitch.
 This was partly because the operational clock frequencies of early computers fell within the audible range, making the sonification of electrical signals a practical and cost-effective debugging method compared to visualizing them on displays or oscilloscopes.
+Some computers at this time like Australia's CSIR Mark I (CSIRAC) often had "hoot" primitive instructions that emit a single pulse to a speaker.

-For instance, Louis Wilson, who was an engineer of the BINAC in the UK, noticed that an AM radio placed near the computer could pick up weak electromagnetic waves generated during the switching of vacuum tubes, producing sounds.
-He leveraged this phenomenon by connecting a speaker and a power amplifier to the computer's circuit to assist with debugging.
-Frances Elizabeth Holberton took this a step further by programming the computer to generate pulses at desired intervals, creating melodies in 1949 [14].
+In 1949, the background to music played on the BINAC in UK involved engineer Louis Wilson, who noticed that an AM radio placed nearby could pick up weak electromagnetic waves generated during the switching of vacuum tubes, producing regular sounds.
+He leveraged this phenomenon by connecting a speaker and a power amplifier to the computer's output, using the setup to assist in debugging processes.
+Frances Elizabeth Holberton took this a step further by programming the computer to generate pulses at arbitrary intervals, creating melodies [13].
+The sound generation on BINAC and CSIR Mark I represents early instances of using computers to play melodies from existing music.